ssjw/new-host-setup/backup-pi-configuration.md

 ## Using a Keyfile to Open the Encrypted Disks During Boot

+This is not a good idea, generally.
+I came up with a better method that opens the encrypted disks remotely after bootup instead.

 Create an ext4 filesystem on the USB device

 Mount the new filesystem (say, to /mnt/keys) and cd to it.